Caring for Children Program is one of Canada’s immigration programs for caregivers to become permanent residents.

 - Applicants must have done 30 or more hours of paid work every week.

-- Applicant who have performed job as nanny, babysitter, live-in caregiver or related jobs whose description of tasks match the description found in National Occupation Classification code 4411.
+- Applicant who has performed the job as nanny, babysitter, live-in caregiver or related jobs whose description of tasks match the description found in National Occupation Classification code 4411.

-- Applicant can have employment breaks such as sick leave or parental leave during the 24-month period.
+- Applicants can have employment breaks such as sick leave or parental leave during the 24 months.

-- Work experience performed as a full-time student will not be counted in the required period.
+- Work experience performing as a full-time student will not be counted in the required period.

 - Foster parents are not eligible

-- Applicant does not need to live in an employer’s home to qualify for this pathway.
+- The applicant does not need to live in an employer’s home to qualify for this pathway.

 Requirements for application

-English or French language skills must meet the minimum level of Canadian Language Benchmark 5 to be eligible for Caring for Children program.
+English or French language skills must meet the minimum level of Canadian Language Benchmark 5 to be eligible for the Caring for Children program.
 Those who haven’t done so should schedule a test and pay relevant fees.
-Results less than two years since exam date shall be included in the application.
+Results less than two years since the exam date shall be included in the application.